 (a) A person commits an offense if the person provides, or possesses with the intent to provide:

-(1) an alcoholic beverage, controlled substance, or dangerous drug to a person in the custody of a correctional facility or civil commitment facility, except on the prescription of a practitioner;
+(1) an alcoholic beverage, controlled substance, or dangerous drug to a person in the custody of a correctional facility or residing in a civil commitment facility, except on the prescription of a practitioner;

-(2) a deadly weapon to a person in the custody of a correctional facility or civil commitment facility;
+(2) a deadly weapon to a person in the custody of a correctional facility or residing in a civil commitment facility;

 (3) a cellular telephone or other wireless communications device or a component of one of those devices to a person in the custody of a correctional facility;